kkr-97/Iinternship-Assignment/README.md

 Register Appointment: Allows users to register for consultations.
 Footer: Contains links to different pages, social media icons, and company information.

 **Usage**
 To view the website, simply open the index.html file in a web browser.
 The website is fully responsive and can adapt to different screen sizes.

 **Credits**
 Bootstrap: Used for styling.
 Lorem Picsum: Used for placeholder images.

+Thank You
+-I am looking forward to work with you.